inpercima/descriptions-examples-templates/README.md

-# docker
+# A place working with docker
-samples for docker
+This repository helps to create an work with docker images.